- Charmi Mehta, a Chartered Accountant and CFA (USA) defied other people’s opinions and chose the finance route over science.

 Once they saw our products, they realized it was not a hobby.

 Like any other early-stage startup, the two of us are managing everything from designing to delivery.
 The major responsibilities are divided amongst us according to our area of expertise.

-We have been fortunate enough to have a great team - 1 production head, 5 karigars (craftsman), and our families.
+We have been fortunate enough to have a great team – 1 production head, 5 karigars (craftsmen), and our families.
 But we have had our fair share of ups and downs too.

 For instance, at the very beginning, we paid one karigar in advance but he did not deliver a single product.
 This wasted a significant amount of time and money but once again we picked ourselves… moving forward.

 We have just started our entrepreneurial and have a long way to go.
 I do not know what the future holds, but I am sure I will not have any regrets!